loominatrx/genshin-data-manager/README.md

 # genshin-data-manager

-This python script allows you to download and manage Genshin Impact's game data in your laptop (or even your Android phone if you have terminal working with root privileges)
+This python script allows you to download and manage Genshin Impact's game data in your PC

 ## Prerequisities

-- Any working device (Windows, Linux, or Android with terminal emulator; not sure with Mac)
+- Any working device (either Windows or Linux; not sure with Mac)
 - 20 GB++ of empty space in your storage drive (both on your host and your phone)
 - Python 3.x+ (tested on Python 3.10)
 - android-platform-tools (adb)